San Francisco Dog Bites Lawyer

 How long do I have to take legal action after a dog bite?

-In California, you have a two-year window from the date of the bite to file a lawsuit under Civil Code § 335.1.
-If you don't act within that period, you will almost certainly lose your right to sue, even if the dog's owner was clearly at fault.
+In California, you have a two-year window from the day you were bitten to pursue legal action under Civil Code § 335.1.
+If you fail to file a claim within this timeframe, your case will almost certainly be thrown out, even when the owner is obviously at fault.

-However, there's an exception for minors.
-If the person bitten was under 18, the two-year clock doesn't start ticking until their 18th birthday, giving them more time to take legal action.
+However, there is a key exception for minors.
+If the person bitten was under 18, the two-year clock does not start running until they reach their 18th birthday, allowing them extra time to act.

 In California, how long does an insurance company have to settle a claim?

-In California, once you file a claim, the insurance company has 15 days to acknowledge it and start their investigation.
-After they receive all the necessary proof and documentation from you, they have another 40 days to make a decision on whether to approve or deny your claim.
+In California, once you file a claim, your insurance company has 15 days to acknowledge it and start looking into the details.
+From the day they receive all your required documents, they then have 40 days to decide whether to accept or deny your claim.

 Can I file a claim if the dog was on a leash or had no prior bite history?